sgraystar/homebridge-bom-ftp-temperature/README.md

 - Any number of locations can be included.
 - `label` is any name you wish to apply to the temperature sensor.
-- `bomproductid` is the Product ID of the forecast found at [BoM FTP Public Products]( http://www.bom.gov.au/catalogue/anon-ftp.shtml) The format is strictly 3 CAPS, 5 digits, no spaces.
+- `bomproductid` is the Product ID of the forecast found at [BoM FTP Public Products]( http://www.bom.gov.au/catalogue/anon-ftp.shtml) The allowed files are of type 'Forecast' with a product ID beginning with IDD, IDN, IDQ, IDS, IDT, IDV, or IDW.
+The format is strictly 3 CAPS, 5 digits, no spaces.
 Any locations using an invalid format are ignored.
 Any locations that duplicate an existing Product ID are ignored.

 ## Caveats

-Not all forecast files have been tested for compatibility, so it is possible/probable that the format of some files will require further work.
+Not all forecast files have been tested, so it is possible/probable that the format of some files may require further work.

+To allow for variable internal structures of the BoM files, this plugin takes the simple approach of presenting first available maximum temperature.
+As noted above, early in the day this is the forecast maximum temperature for today, while later in the day this will change to be the forecast maximum temperature for tomorrow.

+This does not work for BoM files containing several locations if you wish to extract the info for say the second or third location.

 # Debugging and Testing

-This plugins incorporates debug output that is not normally visible on the [homebridge](https://github.com/nfarina/homebridge) console.
+This plugin incorporates debug output that is not normally visible on the [homebridge](https://github.com/nfarina/homebridge) console.
-As explained in the [Homebridge troubleshooting documentation](https://github.com/nfarina/homebridge/wiki/Basic-Troubleshooting) you can start [homebridge](https://github.com/nfarina/homebridge) as follows to see debug output:
+Please refer to the [Homebridge troubleshooting documentation](https://github.com/nfarina/homebridge/wiki/Basic-Troubleshooting) where you can start [homebridge](https://github.com/nfarina/homebridge) as follows to see debug output:

 ```
 homebridge -D